sean-henning/cryptosecure-wallet-js/README.md

 All app source code and assets copyright © 2014-2017 by MyMonero.
 All rights reserved.

-# Supporting MyMonero
+# Supporting Cryptosecure

-Despite MyMonero being a fundamentally for-profit company, we open source all of the code that we can.
+Despite Cryptosecure being a fundamentally for-profit company, we open source all of the code that we can.
 This includes:

 * the entirety of the client applications (web wallet, desktop, Android, and native iOS), and